kevintpeng/Learn-Something-Every-Day/Hadoop.md

 A MapReduce program is composed of a Map() method, that reformats data  into a key-value pairs (tuples), and a Reduce() method that combines tuples into smaller sets of tuples.
 MapReduce framework has a single master **JobTracker** and slave **TaskTracker** per cluster-node.

 #### Hadoop Distributed File System
+Provides a system for file management over a distributed system of hundreds of computers.

+#### How Hadoop Works
+**Stage 1**: Specify a job, with the location of input and output files, the map reduce functions, and the configurations.

+**Stage 2:** The Hadoop job client submits the job (.exe) and configurations to JobTracker which distributes the job to the slaves, while monitoring their status.

+**Stage 3:** The TaskTracker on different nodes executes the MapReduce function and stores the output data.

+#### Advantages of Hadoop
+* Hadoop framework provides quick writing and testing of distributed systems.
+* Servers can be added/removed from clusters dynamically without interupting the system.